apache/nuttx/README.txt

   narrow things down.

-  But if you know exactly what configuration setting you want to select, say CONFIG_XYZ, but not where to find it, then the 'make memconfig' version of the tool offers some help:  By pressing the '/' key, the tool will bring up a menu that will allow you to search for a configuration item.
+  But if you know exactly what configuration setting you want to select, say CONFIG_XYZ, but not where to find it, then the 'make menuconfig' version of the tool offers some help:  By pressing the '/' key, the tool will bring up a menu that will allow you to search for a configuration item.
 Just enter the string CONFIG_XYZ and press 'ENTER'.